Here are some more amazing photographs that can take us back.

 One of the most famous frontiersmen of the Old West was “Wild” Bill Hickok.
 He gained his reputation because of his tales of adventure.

 Unfortunately, in 1876, he was killed while he was playing a game of poker.
-Some disgruntled men shot him because he was holding two pairs of aces and eights, which at the time was known as a “Dead Man’s Hand”
+Some disgruntled men shot him, allegedly because of a poker game the day before.
+When he was shot, he was holding two pairs of aces and eights, which at the time was known as a “Dead Man’s Hand”

 Buffalo Bill’s Wild West Show